shelbyspees/speesblog/_drafts/2015-08-22-employment-is-a-relationship.md

 Some people get lucky in their career.
 They find work that's endlessly fulfilling.
 They find a manager who wants what's best for them.
 They work for a company that clearly values their skills and input.

 Most of us don't get so lucky.
-We work jobs that are [don't need to exist](http://strikemag.org/bullshit-jobs/) doing work that's [beneath our abilities](https://michaelochurch.wordpress.com/2014/05/26/why-corporate-conformity-doesnt-work/):
+We work jobs that [don't need to exist](http://strikemag.org/bullshit-jobs/) doing work that's [beneath our abilities](https://michaelochurch.wordpress.com/2014/05/26/why-corporate-conformity-doesnt-work/):

 >Abstractly, most white-collar workers think (or, I would argue, know) that they’re good for what they’re asked to do.
 When they go into an office and see others suffering just as much as they are, it’s much harder to hold that view, because (although I disagree with this reasoning) it equates the thought, “I am too good for this job”, with “I am better than him, that guy doing an equivalently crappy job”.
 Some people think that way about those they sit next to on a daily basis, but most people don’t like thinking that way.
 Hence, cognitive dissonance sets in. <mark>If people become used to the sight of highly qualified people in humiliating, subordinate roles doing menial work, they’re likely to accept that situation for themselves.</mark>

+(Unfortunately?) many white collar jobs are redundant, unnecessary layers of bureaucracy.
+These jobs appeared after the industrial revolution and before the information age, and the US experience an unprecedented era of prosperity.
+For the first time, those without specialized, professional skills could find work that didn't get their hands dirty.

+The professionals--doctors, lawyers, architects, engineers--have been around for a while and they're here to stay.

+Lately you see recommendations for un(der)employed young people to consider blue collar work.

+Types of blue collar work:

+- unskilled manual labor (digging ditches)
+- semi-skilled manual labor (assembling machine parts with a diagram/manual)
+- highly-skilled craftsmanship (building custom furniture)